 In Rio Novo, MG, the social actors highlighted by family farmers were municipal and state schools, EMATER, municipal nutritionists and CAE.
-Only the Union, as an institutional leader, was absent from the process of the PNAE implementation network.
-According to family farmers, they supplied schools with fruits, vegetables, tubers and beans, which were part of the municipality's school meals.
-The family farmers showed proactivity and participation in the articulations, negotiations and, according to the Institutional Leaders of the municipality, as proven in the interviews collected, a partnership of family farmers together with EMATER established for years in the municipality was highlighted.
-Interactions between social actors occur through meetings, conversations, meetings, personal and virtual communication through WhatsApp, which are considered necessary mechanisms for the process of the PNAE implementation network.
+Only the Union, as an institutional leader, was absent in the process of the PNAE implementation network.
+According to family farmers, they provided schools with fruits, vegetables, legumes, tubers and beans, which were part of the municipality's school meals.
+Family farmers demonstrated proactivity and participation in articulations, negotiations and, according to the Institutional Leaders of the municipality, as proven in the interviews collected, a partnership of family farmers with EMATER established for years in the municipality stood out.
+Interactions between social actors occur through meetings, conversations, meetings, personal and virtual communication through WhatsApp, considered necessary mechanisms for the process of the PNAE implementation network.

-In the municipality of Volta Grande, MG, as reported by the family farmer, the network is aligned with the following social actors: municipal and state schools, EMATER, municipal nutritionists and that, despite the existence of the Union in the municipality, the absence of this institutional leadership in the process of implementing the PNAE was verified.
+In the municipality of Volta Grande, MG, as reported by the family farmer, the network is aligned with the following social actors: municipal and state school, EMATER, municipal nutritionist and that, despite the existence of the Union in the municipality, the absence of this institutional leadership in the process of implementing the PNAE was found.
 Volta Grande, MG, was a municipality that had to seek the participation of family farmers in another municipality to deliver food to their schools, both municipal and state.
-The food supplied to schools is provided by family farmers in the municipality of São Domingos, a neighboring municipality.
-The schools make a public call notice every six months, with regular weekly deliveries made by family farmers of the foods specified in the notices, such as fruits, vegetables, legumes, vegetables and rice, which have been introduced in school meals.
-Family farmers are proactive and participatory; however, the articulations, negotiations, agreements and information in the context of the PNAE implementation process depend on the interactions with social actors mentioned above, in particular, EMATER, which makes this connection between the municipalities of Volta Grande and São Domingos.
+The food provided for schools is provided by family farmers in the municipality of São Domingos, a neighboring municipality.
+The schools make a public call notice every six months, with regular weekly deliveries made by family farmers of the foods specified in the notices such as fruits, vegetables, legumes, greens and rice, which were introduced in school meals.
+Family farmers are proactive and participative; however, the articulations, negotiations, agreements and information in the context of the PNAE implementation process depends on the interactions with the aforementioned social actors, in particular, EMATER, which makes this connection between the municipalities of Volta Grande and São Domingos.
 These interactions occur through personal contact, meetings, whatsapp and conversations, thus creating an essential mechanism for the implementation of the institutional purchase of food in the municipality.

-According to the above syntheses and the reports presented in all the studies, it was found in the seven municipalities studied that the PNAE implementation network is a continuous learning process among all those involved and that, although the legislation is the same for the whole country, each municipality has different particularities in its implementation network; that is, Each municipality has its own specificity within the process of the program's implementation network.
-In addition, the articulations, negotiations, agreements, dialogues and information that circulate in the context of the interaction networks of the actors involved in the implementation process are essential to establish personal and social relationships, providing security to family farmers to participate in the PNAE.
+According to the summaries above and the reports presented in all the studies, it was found in the seven municipalities studied that the PNAE implementation network is a continuous learning process among all those involved and that, although the legislation is the same for the whole country, each municipality has different particularities in its implementation network; that is, Each municipality has its specificity within the process of the program implementation network.
+In addition, that the articulations, negotiations, agreements, dialogues and information that circulate in the context of the networks of interactions of the actors involved in the implementation process are essential to establish personal and social relationships, providing security to family farmers to participate in the PNAE.
 Thus, it can be seen that the PNAE is a complex program that involves several social actors (municipal education department, EMATER, schools, family farmers, associations, among others), who must work together in partnership so that the public policy is implemented (Triches; Schneider, 2010; Villar et al., 2013), contributing to the strengthening of local policy and sustainable development (Triches; Schneider, 2010).